 He has won numerous national competitions in Ireland including the 2017 Jerome Hynes Young Composers Award and was subsequently commissioned by the National Concert Hall, Dublin to write for their SinfoNua Orchestra for their 2018 performances.

-He has won many awards and is the winner of the Jerome Hynes Young Composers Award 2017 and subsequently has been commissioned by the National Concert Hall, Dublin to write for their SinfoNua orchestra for the 2018 season.
-He is a two-time winner of the West Cork Chamber Music Festival Composition Competition in 2016 and 2015 whereby his first and second string quartets were premiered at the celebrated festival in Bantry.
-Also the winner of the Esker Festival Orchestra Call for Scores 2015, whereby his first orchestral piece ‘The Space Inside’ was premiered in Galway and subsequently toured to Limerick, Cork and Dublin by the Orchestra.
+Also a twice winner of the West Cork Chamber Music Festival Composition Competition in 2016 and 2015 through which his first and second string quartets received their premiere at the celebrated festival in Bantry.
+In 2015 he won the Esker Festival Orchestra Call for Scores, whereby his first orchestral piece ‘The Space Inside’ was premiered in Galway and subsequently toured to Limerick, Cork and Dublin by the orchestra.

 In 2015 he graduated from the Royal Irish Academy of Music (1st Class Honours, BA in Composition) studying under Dr. Kevin O’Connell and Jonathan Nangle.
 He has participated in masterclasses with acclaimed international artists such as Sir Peter Maxwell Davies, Jorg Widmann, Jonathan Dove, Liza Lim, Houston Dunleavy, Sebastian Fagerlund, Gráinne Mulvey, Deirdre Gribbin, Andrew Hamilton and others.